 An HSA is similar to an FSA (Flexible Savings Account) but with better benefits.
 Go with the HSA and you’ll have much more flexibility.
 Here is a good article on the difference between the two.

 Our HSA came along around the time our daughter needed serious medical attention.
 When we started putting money into it (through payroll deduction), we had no idea what a significant resource it would be for us.
 Because we have the contributions automatically taken out, we don’t miss that money.
 But when those medical bills come in the mail, boy am I glad it’s there!

 We don’t have to use any funds from our regular bank account to pay for medical expenses.
 It all comes out of our HSA account – prescriptions, co-pays, medical bill payments, all of it (as long as it’s a qualified medical expense).
 Of course, we’re limited in what we can spend to how much we put in every week.
 But so far we’ve only had to dip into our savings on a rare occasion to cover something.

 Hopefully, when we pass through this season, we’ll be able to keep most of our contributions in there.
 We can let the account build up and then use those funds for ourselves – even into retirement.

 I can’t say enough good things about the HSA.
 Check with your employer and see if they offer one.
 They may even throw in their own contributions like the 401(k)!

-If you want to learn more about all of its wonderful benefits, read my beginner’s guide to the health savings account.
+If you want to learn more about all of its wonderful benefits, read my post on the pros and cons of a Health Savings Account.